A Ray Of Hope For The Children Of Sex Workers

 Kolkata Woman Helps Children Of Sex Workers Break The Cycle

-Some 30 years later, Bibi is one of an estimated 11,000 sex workers in Sonagachi, a notorious red light district in Kolkata.
+Some 30 years later, Bibi is one of an estimated 11,000 sex workers in Sonagachi, a notorious red-light district in Kolkata.

 And she is the mother of 16-year-old Madhabi, who attends secondary school and dreams of being a hip-hop dancer in Bollywood.
 The teenager spends hours each week trying to perfect the art of "B-fusion," a mix of classical Indian dance, Bollywood choreography and hip-hop elements.
 She's teaching herself by watching TV and movie dance scenes.

 The reason that Madhabi has high hopes?
 An organization called New Light, which educates and cares for children of sex workers in the red-light district of Kalighat in Kolkata (about 10 minutes from the Sonagachi neighborhood where Rashida Bibi works).
-Its founder, Urmi Basu, this year was a recipient of India's highest civilian honor for women in India, the Nari Shakti Puraskar award, given by the Ministry of Women and Child Development.
+Its founder, Urmi Basu, this year was a recipient of India's highest civilian honor for women, the Nari Shakti Puraskar award, given by the Ministry of Women and Child Development.
 "Basu and her team have been working relentlessly in a mission to educate and provide better lives to the ignored, neglected and often humiliated children of sex workers," according to a statement from the ministry.

 Basu is humbled by the honor.
 But she still worries about having enough money to pay her staff of 35 — teachers and tutors who help the kids with their homework, counselors, drivers who take them to and from school, a nurse and the day-to-day operations personnel.
 The organization has a $250,000 a year budget, all of it from private donations.